Jerrysmd/Jerrysmd.github.io/20260107_spring-ai-alibaba-1-1/index.md

-# Major Releases in Spring AI 1.1
+# Major Releases in Spring AI 1.1: Full-Stack Agent Development

 Spring AI offers a complete ecosystem: the Admin platform for visualized management and Dify integration; the Agent Framework for rapid development with built-in workflows; and the Graph runtime for flexible, stateful multi-agent orchestration.
 This full-stack solution streamlines building, managing, and running sophisticated AI agents.
 <!--more-->